camunda/camunda-docs-manual/content/installation/camunda-modeler.md

 # Wire File Associations

-On Windows and Linux you must carry out additional steps to register the modeler as the default editor for BPMN, CMMN and DMN files.
+On Windows and Linux you must carry out additional steps to register the modeler as the default editor for BPMN, DMN and Camunda Form files.

 ### Windows

-To make the modeler the default editor for `.bpmn`, `.cmmn` and `.dmn` files execute `support/register_fileassoc.bat`.
+To make the modeler the default editor for `.bpmn`, `.dmn` and `.form` files execute `support/register_fileassoc.bat`.

 ### Linux

-To create a [desktop file](https://specifications.freedesktop.org/desktop-entry-spec/latest/) and make the modeler the default editor for `.bpmn`, `.cmmn` and `.dmn` files execute `support/xdg_register.sh`.
+To create a [desktop file](https://specifications.freedesktop.org/desktop-entry-spec/latest/) and make the modeler the default editor for `.bpmn`, `.dmn` and `.form` files execute `support/xdg_register.sh`.